 'Mardi Gras' rail service resumes this summer between New Orleans and Mobile; no timetable for Baton Rouge

-NEW ORLEANS — Amtrak said Thursday it will begin service this summer between New Orleans and Mobile on a route called "Mardi Gras Service."
+NEW ORLEANS — Amtrak said Thursday it will restore service this summer between New Orleans and Mobile on a route called "Mardi Gras Service."

 The twice-daily runs will connect two cities with long histories of Mardi Gras celebrations.
 The trains will also stop in Bay St. Louis, Gulfport, Biloxi and Pascagoula in Mississippi.